André Kole

 André Kole (born Robert J. Gurtler Jr.; September 30, 1936 – October 17, 2022) was an American magician and inventor of magical effects.
 He was also a committed Christian and a public speaker for the evangelical group Campus Crusade for Christ.
 He was also known for using his magical knowledge to debunk frauds and hoaxes.

-Biography
+Early life and career

 Robert Gurtler was inspired to take up magic at the age of seven after seeing a performance.
 By the time he was 20, now known as André Kole, he was performing his Table of Death trick on the national network television show You Asked for It.

 Among the illusions Kole is credited with devising are the Squeeze Box illusion (licensed to builder John Gaughan), and the Head Mover illusion (as performed by David Copperfield, Tim Kole and Kirby Van Birch).